enjikaka/wp-kau-rsp/journey.md

 Shortcode is working.
 I need some nice designs for so I'll encapsulate that in a web component.
 Gotta use wp_enqueue_scripts for that it seems, so now we're starting to have quite a few bits to do for each step.
 So I'm thinking it's time to start extracting bits from the main plugin.php file into other files; and use classes to organize everything...

 Moved everything into a WPKauRSP class now.
+Also excracted the shortcode-code to it's own class in its own file.